CommunityHiQ/Frends.Community.StaticStorage/README.md

 # Frends.Community.StaticStorage
-Key-value storage for storing values between process runs
+Key-value storage for storing values between process runs.
+Data is sored in RAM i.e. stored data is not preserved if process is updated, deployed to new environment, or if FRENDS agent is rebooted.

 ## Building